cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l3-speed-avoiding/p3l3_flexbook.md

 - **Braking distance:** Area under the sloped section (triangle or trapezoid).
 - **Total stopping distance:** Sum of both areas.

-> 1. Use your V-T graph to estimate the reaction and braking distances for each scenario.
+> 1. Use your V-T graph to *estimate* the reaction and braking distances for each scenario.
-> 2. Compare your results to the position-time analysis from P3L2.
+> 2. Compare your results to the position-time analysis from Lesson 2.

 ---